Unaware, Unfunded and Uneducated: A Systematic Review of SME Cybersecurity: Introduction

-Reports have been showing increases in the number of successful cyber-attacks against SMEs~\cite{Alahmari2020, Johannsen2020, VanHaastrecht2021, Ahmed2021}.
-For example, according to the Verizon report, 58\% of the attacks registered in 2019 targeted SMEs~\cite{Kabanda2018}, and 43\% of breaches had SMEs as victims~\cite{VerizonSME}.
-The UK Federation of Small Business reported a daily rate of 10,000 attacks against SMEs based in the UK~\cite{FSB10k}.
-While these numbers are unsettling, the reality is expected to be worse as SMEs typically do not report suffered cyber-attacks~\cite{Alahmari2021, McLilly2020, Ikuero2022}.
-Although the number of breaches and financial losses continues to soar, recent surveys suggest that SMEs remain unprepared~\cite{White2020, Alabama2019, Mitrofan2020, Carias2021}.
-For example, a 2022 cybersecurity survey across UK businesses revealed that only 17\% of its businesses undertook vulnerability audits~\cite{CSBreachesUK2022}.
-Research suggests that the lack of preparedness amongst SMEs is due to their lack of awareness of the threats faced ~\cite{Saban2021, Huaman2021, Ncubukezi2020, Lejaka2019, Lynch2020}.
-Conversely, researchers believe the problem lies in low-risk perception and prioritisation~\cite{Elezaj2019, Ahmed2021, Kabanda2018}.
-Other researchers attribute the problem to insufficient investments in cybersecurity~\cite{Ozkan2019, Kljucnikov2019, Mitrofan2020} and poor cybersecurity literacy to establish defensive programs~\cite{Alahmari2020, Raineri2020}.
+Considering the scale of the problem, a common finding reported in the literature is that there has been an increase in the number of successful cyberattacks against SMEs~\cite{Alahmari2020, Johannsen2020, VanHaastrecht2021, Ahmed2021}.
+For example, according to a Verizon report, 58\% of the attacks registered in 2019 targeted SMEs~\cite{Kabanda2018}, and SMEs were the victims of 43\% of breaches.
+Furthermore, 60\% of SMEs that suffered a cyberattack go out of business within six months~\cite{VerizonSME}.
+The UK Federation of Small Businesses reported a daily rate of 10,000 attacks against SMEs based in the UK~\cite{FSB10k}.
+While these numbers are unsettling, the reality is likely to be worse as SMEs typically do not report the cyberattacks they suffer~\cite{Alahmari2021, McLilly2020, Ikuero2022}.
+Although the number of breaches and financial losses continues to increase, recent surveys suggest that SMEs remain unprepared~\cite{White2020, Alabama2019, Mitrofan2020, Carias2021}.
+For example, a 2022 cybersecurity survey conducted across UK businesses revealed that only 17\% undertook vulnerability audits~\cite{CSBreachesUK2022}.
+Research suggests that one reason for the lack of preparedness amongst SMEs is their lack of awareness of the threats faced~\cite{Saban2021, Huaman2021, Ncubukezi2020, Lejaka2019, Lynch2020}.
+In contrast, some researchers believe that the problem lies in SMEs perceiving the risk of an attack as low and consequently not prioritising cybersecurity~\cite{Elezaj2019, Ahmed2021, Kabanda2018}.
+Other researchers attribute the problem to insufficient investment in cybersecurity~\cite{Ozkan2019, Kljucnikov2019, Mitrofan2020} and insufficiency in the cybersecurity literacy necessary to establish defensive programs~\cite{Alahmari2020, Raineri2020}.